williamthom-as/cure/README.md

   - Expanding JSON fields into columns (ex.
 If row 1 has values [{"a":1, "b":2}], and row 2 has [{"c":3}], each row needs columns A,B,C, but row 1 doesn't know that until row 2.)

 If you have large datasets of streamable CSV data, there are more efficient and performant tools to use.
-If you would still like to use Cure to process large files, you can elect to persist the datastore to disk, instead of in memory, and have a small performance impact.
+There is a trade off made to allow for more aggressive transformations that requires heavier memory usage.
+If you would still like to use Cure to process large files, you can elect to persist the datastore to disk, instead of in-memory, which will have a small performance impact.

 ## Installation